-Why make the market?
+Why make a market?

 Officials put the platform in their website, encouraging intermediaries to do the same, then approve workers.
 In week of launch there was 18,000 hours of resident availability….but 70 hours of bookings.
 The second week; bookings were up to 150 hours but availability was down to 12,000.
 Both trends continued until the market stabilized at about 500 hours of weekly bookings sustaining a pool of some 40 workers.